 To get the best of both worlds, most boxes will sync with cloud storage services, providing another layer of data redundancy and disaster-recovery options.
 If you experience a disaster at home—a flood, fire, or earthquake—you’ll at least have the peace of mind that comes with knowing your data is safely backed up at another physical location.

-A word on pricing: Not all NAS box manufacturers also build hard drives, so many of them sell these boxes “unpopulated;” i.e., without any hard drives installed.
+A word on pricing: Outside of Seagate and WD, NAS box vendors don’t manufacture hard drives, and sell their boxes “unpopulated;” i.e., without any hard drives installed.
 When you’re comparing prices, make sure you know whether or not the drivers are included.
 If you’re not familiar with formatting a hard drive or setting up an array of drives, you might find it more convenient to buy a NAS box that’s populated and ready to go right out of the box.

 Best NAS box for media streaming

 The price tag is intimidating, but there is no better solution for streaming media, including 4K UHD video directly to a smart TV via HDMI 2.0.
 This box will also make an ideal Roon server, thanks to its capacity to support an SSD for the Roon Core in addition to hosting a pair of 3.5-inch hard drives for your media files.
-If you have the network infrastructure to take full advantage of it, you’ll be able to transfer files in a flash thanks to its support for 10-gigabit ethernet.
-On top of all that, the chassis is entirely passively cooled for near-silent running.
+If you have the network infrastructure to take full advantage of it, you’ll be able to transfer files in a flash thanks to its support for 10Gbps ethernet (10GbE).
+On top of all that, the chassis is passively cooled (no fans) for near-silent running.

 Best mainstream NAS box